replicante-io/agents/docs/docs/intro-config.md

   # NOTE: just like the cluster ID, the display name must be unique across all
   # clusters in a single Replicante Core instance.
   cluster_display_name_override: ~

+  # (required) Location for the agent to store persistent data.
+  db: 'path/to/agent.db'

   # The section below is for logging configuration.
   logging: